aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/create-eks-cis-al2-mng/index.en.md

 weight : 22
 ---

-With the custom ami created and ready for use , we can create a managed node group running Amazon Linux 2 configured to CIS Amazon Linux 2 Benchmark.
+With the custom ami created and ready for use, we can create a managed node group running Amazon Linux 2 configured to CIS Amazon Linux 2 Benchmark.

 Let us set some environment variables.